LukaJo/MoviesFromImdb/README.md

 3. Select a folder where you want your cloned repo to be kept.
 4. Select Clone to clone the repo.

+## Note

+You need to generate API key from [OMDb API(The Open Movie Database)](http://www.omdbapi.com/) and replace in project.

+Also you need to replace phone number(for sending to WhatsApp),email and email password(for sending email to friend),paths on your computer(to find generated excel file) and connection string in App.config(to connect to your database).

+Database with table and stored procedures are given [here](https://github.com/LukaJo/MoviesFromImdb/blob/master/Imdbscript.sql).You can select all and import in your database.

 ## Motivation

 I love to watch movies so i decide to make an application. :)